 Is the individual an AAT member?

-We will consider complaints only if they are raised within six months of the alleged issue occurring.
-If you make your complaint outside this period, there must be exceptional circumstances that you're able to explain to us.
+We will only consider complaints if they are raised within a year of the alleged issue occurring.
+If you make a complaint outside this period, there must be exceptional circumstances that you are able to explain to us.

 If your problem relates to a criminal matter, you must first report it to the police (or other relevant authority) for investigation.
 If there are legal proceedings or other ongoing investigation you must advise us of this.

-AAT acts in the public interest and as such we act for the benefit of the public as a whole, rather than for individual complainants or members.
+AAT acts in the public interest and as such we act for the benefit of the whole public, rather than for individual complainants or members.
 Making a complaint against a member is not a substitute for seeking compensation or other remedies through the courts.
 We cannot give you legal advice or provide redress for any monetary loss suffered.
-Therefore, if you feel you have a negligence claim against an AAT member we recommend that you seek independent legal advice.
+Therefore, if you believe you have a negligence claim against an AAT member, we recommend that you seek independent legal advice.

 Matters we can consider

 We can consider complaints arising from the services provided by licensed members where:

 - there is evidence that the conduct was premeditated, repeated, systematic or dishonest

 - the member abused a position of authority or trust